Cursed Astros Saved — Frightening Carlos Correa Injury Creates Serious Dread, But Hope Emerges | PaperCity Magazine

 Carlos Correa may not be the full superstar that many expect a No. 1 overall pick in the draft to turn into.
 At least not yet.
 (Correa only turns 26 next week.)
 But he’s still one of the more exciting players in baseball, a natural showman and leader who still seems to have so much talent left to tap.

-Now, he’s hobbling around, with the rest of the Astros seeming almost shaking off shock.
+Now, he’s hobbling around, with the rest of the Astros seemingly almost shaking off shock.

 “I feel like we catch a break,” Maldonado says of the Correa potentially being soon all right after all.